elboletaire/zsh-theme-racotecnic/readme.md

 ## zgen

-Add `zgen load elboletaire/zsh-theme-racotecnic` to your zgen load list and regenerate init.zsh with `zgen save`
+If you're using [zgen](https://github.com/tarjoilija/zgen), you can add `zgen load elboletaire/zsh-theme-racotecnic` to your zgen load list and regenerate init.zsh with `zgen save`.
+Zgen will take care of cloning the repository for you automatically.

 The Prompt
 ----------